-As of December 31, 2017, we provided banking, investments, mortgage and consumer and commercial finance through more than 8,300 locations under ownership and lease agreements.
+As of December 31, 2018, we provided banking, investment and mortgage products and services, as well as consumer and commercial finance, through approximately 7,800 locations under ownership and lease agreements.
 We continue to evaluate our owned and leased properties and may determine from time to time that certain of our properties are no longer necessary for our operations.
 There is no assurance that we will be able to dispose of any excess properties or that we will not incur charges in connection with such dispositions, which could be material to our operating results in a given period.